mainio/decidim-module-helsinki_profile/README.md

 The arguments for the command are the following:

-1. The organization where the user is created at
+1. The organization ID where the user is created at
 2. The UUID for the user record at the "other side" (i.e. Helsinki profile)
 3. The email address of the user at Decidim